mohsin-ashraf/personal-msds/todayIlearned.md

 Caution: This timeline is tailored for **@mohsin-ashraf** and might not be suitable for everyone.

+## Day 18 | April 18 2020 | Saturday
+Today I started learning the Eigen Decomposition, Singular Value Decomposition.
+- Eigen Decomposition.
+	- Defined for only squared matrices.
+	- Eigen Values & Eigen vectors.
+	- For *NxN* matrix there are *N* eigen values and *N* eigen vectors.
+	- If **Av =** *y* **v** given that **A** is a matrix, **v** is a vector and **y** is a scaler.
+Then **v** is an Eigen vector for matrix **A** and *y* is the eigen value.
+	- Eigen Decomposition process.
+		- Take the diagonal elements and subtract *Y* assuming *Y* to be an eigen value.
+		- Take determinent of the matrix.
+		- Find all the possible values of *Y* (which are going to be generally *N* given that matrix is *NxN*).
+		- In the initial step replace all the appearances of *Y* with one eigen value at a time and find a vector which is in the Null space of the matrix ignoring the trivial case.
+		- This vector is the eigen vector.
+	- Diagonalization.
+- Singular Value Decomposition.
+	- Conceptually similar to Eigen decomposition but it can work with rectangular matrices as well, by multiplying a matrix with its transpose.

 ## Day 17 | April 17 2020 | Friday
 Today I started learning about the matrix inverses, orthogonalities & Projections and Matrix least square for model fitting.
 - Matrix Inverse equation.